TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/svgs.md

 ### Knowledge Check

+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 -   <a class="knowledge-check-link" href='#anatomy-of-an-svg'>What is the `xmlns` attribute?</a>
 -   <a class="knowledge-check-link" href='#drawbacks'>What are some situations where you _wouldn't_ want to use SVG?</a>
 -   <a class="knowledge-check-link" href='#embedding-svgs'>What are the benefits of "inlining" your SVGs?
 What are the drawbacks?</a>

 ### Additional Resources

-This section contains helpful links to other content.
-It isn’t required, so consider it supplemental for if you need to dive deeper into something.
+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

 1. There are lots of great free SVG icon libraries.
 A few worth checking out: [Material icons](https://fonts.google.com/icons), [Feather icons](https://feathericons.com/), and [The Noun Project](https://thenounproject.com/term/free/).
 2. If you want a deep-dive into the details of SVGs and their elements, the [MDN tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial) is a great place to start.